NikhilRajbhar111/E-Chat/README.md

 ## Usage

 1. Register a new account or log in using your credentials.
-2. Start chatting with other users by selecting a contact or entering their email address.
-3. Send and receive real-time messages.
+2. Send and receive real-time messages.

 ## Screenshots